ianno/pyco/README.md

 Check out the examples in `pyco/examples` and `pyco/tests`.

 A typical usage example of PyCo can be found in the `design_example.py` file.
+The library used in the example is defined in `pyco/examples/example_eps_facs.py`.

 To execute it, run from a command line:

 ```bash
 python design_example.py
 ```

+After synthesis, the tool generates a PDF file with the solution representation, and a text file with extension `.pyco`, containing the same information in ASCII friendly format.

 ### FACS 2016
 This work has been developed as a supporting tool for a work presented at [Formal Aspects of Component Software - The 13th International Conference, Besançon, France - FACS 2016](http://events.femto-st.fr/facs2016/).